 This may seem obvious, but the rate of failure of new business start-ups — 50% will fail within the first five years — suggests that many entrepreneurs aren’t very clear on what a sales strategy is.

 Many entrepreneurs believe that the key to achieving more sales is better marketing.
-Obviously marketing is essential for building the brand, and getting the product or service seen by more potential customers.
+Obviously, marketing is essential for building the brand, and getting the product or service seen by more potential customers.
 But the fact is that marketing sales strategies generate sales leads, while sales strategies generate actual sales and revenue.
+Learn more about Lead Generation with Salesforce.

 2. Create sales strategies that fit your business

 Some sales strategies fail to deliver because they aren’t actually geared to the business or its customers.
-To make sure that your sales strategy doesn’t fall into the ‘It looked good on paper’ category, you need to do the following:
+To make sure that your sales strategy doesn’t fall into the ‘It looked good on paper’ category, you need to follow the first steps to creating a successful sales strategy:

 - Identify your value proposition.
 Effective sales strategies should be centered on one main objective — meeting specific customer needs.
 The extent to which your products or services provide solutions for customer needs is what determines your value proposition.
 A strong value proposition sets your company apart from the competition.
 It also allows your sales force to better engage with potential customers, offering them clear solutions to their problems, instead of being perceived as trying to sell them something they don’t need.